wistia/wistia-open-docs/_posts/updating-your-popover-embeds.md

 If you've forgotten where your old popover embeds live, you can go to the [media stats page]({{ '/embedded-video-analytics#medialevel_trends' | post_url }}) for the videos we shared with you and open any viewers' heatmap.
-Here, you'll find the URL where the video was viewed, and voilà, now you know which page you’ll need to update.
+There, you'll find the URL where the video was viewed, and voilà, now you know which page you’ll need to update.